marksmall/banger/README.md

 ### Initialize

-Create directories and any other necessary project structure before project can be built.
+Empty for now but could be used to create directories and necessary project structure before project can be built.

-### Resources

-Generate resources used by the project:

-* image sprites
-* source-maps

 ### Compile

-Compile the code (if necessary), for instance, if you are using TypeScript.

-### Compile Tests

 Compile the code (if necessary), for instance, if you are using TypeScript.